satrianababan/IF4071_TubesASR/README.md

 # IF4071_Tubes-ASR-
-Tufas Besar IF4071 - Pembangunan Model ASR Menggunakan Kakas
+Tugas Besar IF4071 - Pembangunan Model ASR Menggunakan Kakas